dara-odebode/dara-odebode/README.md

-## Hey there 👋
+## Hey there, I'm Dara 👋

-I'm Dara, a Computer Science student at the University of Surrey.
+I'm a CS student at the University of Surrey.
 I'm passionate about software development and UI/UX design.

 Currently learning full-stack web development and always open to collaborating on interesting projects!